Barleycove Beach, West Cork, Co Cork

 Beach activities

 Barleycove is a favourite for families and water‑sport enthusiasts alike.
-In summer the clear Atlantic water is popular for swimming, though lifeguards are only on duty during the peak season, so visitors should always check the Irish water‑safety guidance.
+In summer the clear Atlantic water is popular for swimming, though lifeguards are only on duty during the peak season (June‑August), so visitors should always check the Irish water‑safety guidance.
 The estuary that borders the beach makes the water calmer and safer for children compared with many open‑coast sites.

 Surfing is another draw; the beach offers reliable rollers when the wind picks up, suitable for both beginners and more experienced riders.
 For a truly Irish experience, horseback riding on the sand is also available, letting riders enjoy the sweeping dunes from a new perspective.